idaholab/moose/framework/doc/content/source/kernels/KernelScalarBase.md

 \end{equation}

 !listing framework/src/kernels/ScalarLMKernel.C id=kernel-non-ad-residual
-         re=Real\nScalarLMKernel::computeQpResidual.*?}
+         re=template <bool is_ad>\nGenericReal<is_ad>\nScalarLMKernelTempl<is_ad>::computeQpResidual.*?}
          caption=The C++ weak-form residual statement of [eq:eq2].

 This object also overrides the `computeScalarQpOffDiagJacobian` method to define the Jacobian term related to [eq:eq1] as shown in [non-ad-s-v-jacobian].

 !listing framework/src/kernels/ScalarLMKernel.C id=non-ad-s-v-jacobian
-         re=Real\nScalarLMKernel::computeScalarQpOffDiagJacobian.*?}
+         re=template <bool is_ad>\nReal\nScalarLMKernelTempl<is_ad>::computeScalarQpOffDiagJacobian.*?}
          caption=The C++ weak-form Jacobian for d-`_kappa`-residual / d-`jvar`.

 Notice that there is a conditional to confirm that the coupled `jvar` is the focus variable `_var`, otherwise it returns zero.
+Also, this method only returns a "Real" value since this method is only called by the non-AD version of the class during Jacobian computation; an assert is used to verify this intention.

 Similarly, it also overrides the `computeQpOffDiagJacobianScalar` method to define the Jacobian term related to [eq:eq2] as shown in [non-ad-v-s-jacobian].

 !listing framework/src/kernels/ScalarLMKernel.C id=non-ad-v-s-jacobian
-         re=Real\nScalarLMKernel::computeQpOffDiagJacobianScalar.*?}
+         re=template <bool is_ad>\nReal\nScalarLMKernelTempl<is_ad>::computeQpOffDiagJacobianScalar.*?}
          caption=The C++ weak-form Jacobian for d-`_var`-residual / d-`svar`.

 Also notice the conditional that confirms the coupled `svar` is the focus scalar `_kappa`, otherwise it returns zero.

-The AD version of this object, [`ADScalarLMKernel`](/ADScalarLMKernel.md), only requires the residual implementation; as such it overrides `computeScalarQpResidual` and `computeQpResidual` as follows.

-!listing framework/src/kernels/ADScalarLMKernel.C id=ad-s-residual
-         re=ADScalarLMKernel::computeScalarQpResidual.*?}
-         caption=The C++ AD weak-form residual statement of [eq:eq1].

-!listing framework/src/kernels/ADScalarLMKernel.C id=kernel-ad-residual
-         re=ADScalarLMKernel::computeQpResidual.*?}
-         caption=The C++ AD weak-form residual statement of [eq:eq2].

 Depending upon the weak form and its coupling terms between spatial and scalar variables, not all of the methods listed in [#KSB-coupling] need to be overridden.

+The AD version of this object, [`ADScalarLMKernel`](/ADScalarLMKernel.md), only requires the residual implementation.
+A solely AD source file would only need to override `computeScalarQpResidual` and `computeQpResidual` and leave all the Jacobian methods as base definitions, which return zero.
+See
+[MortarScalarBase](source/constraints/MortarScalarBase.md) for examples of AD-only and non-AD separate classes.

 The scalar augmentation system is designed such that multiple scalar variables can be coupled to an instance of the Kernel class, each focusing on one scalar from the list.
 This approach is similar